Research

 EFI projects and events grant

 This grant supports researchers planning a pilot project or organising workshops or other events with a view to applying for external funding.
-Awards are usually up to £2,500 and we tend to confirm the outcome of the application within a week.
+Awards are usually up to £2,500 for staff and £1,000 for students, and we tend to confirm the outcome of the application within two weeks.

 Student Research Projects